-Businessman, father of two among 20 killed in Delhi violence, families wait for bodies
+Businessman, father of two among 24 killed in Delhi violence, families wait for bodies

 Shahid Khan, an auto driver, was returning home with his brother after prayers on Monday when he got hit by a bullet in his stomach in Mustafabad at around 3.30 pm.
 His family, which hails from Bulandshahr in Uttar Pradesh, was informed of his condition by a stranger who showed up at their door and showed them a picture of Alvi lying in a pool of blood on the street.
 They found him at GTB hospital, where he had been taken by two other people.

 His brother Irfan Alvi, 27, has been waiting at GTB Hospital since the last three days.
-“We have to take his body to Bulandshahr but the hospital has told us anything,” Irfan told Scroll.in on Wednesday morning.
+“We have to take his body to Bulandshahr but the hospital has not told us anything,” Irfan told Scroll.in on Wednesday morning.

 Alvi is survived by his 20-year-old wife Shazia, who he had married just six months ago and who is now two-months pregnant.
 The couple were planning to go on a holiday in March.